-In order to understand these intellects in antiquity, it’s important to know that these ancient intellectuals saw wealth in moral term and with awe (a mixed feeling of respect, fear, and anxiety).
+In order to understand the psychology behind these intellects in antiquity, it’s important to know that they saw wealth in moral term and with awe (a mixed feeling of respect, fear, and anxiety).
 Money could corrupt individuals and thus impair the moral conduct among people.
 As this vicious human behaviour driven by ‘appetite’ becomes viral among the ruling class, it could provoke a series of civil strifes among them.
 Once some of them make the first case of breaching laws, possibly with use of violence, in pursuit of their own private interests, that lays the foundation for further escalations of unlawful and violent acts among the ruling class.
 As others follow suit, gradually the legitimacy of an existing constitutional foundation vanishes to be replaced with a new one.
 In ancient Greco-Roman world, private pursuit of wealth—especially money, which could lead to viral moral depravation within a society—was one of the fundamental issues that concerned prominent ancient Greek intellectuals.
 In particular, Socrates and Plato, Aristotle, and Polybius articulated in one way or another, that private pursuit of wealth could conspire with moral depravation among the ruling class, accompanied with use of violence, to render a constitutional paradigm shift from one form to another.
 That notion, highly likely a reflection of the collective human behavioural nature, appears to have transcended to our time.

 Apart from logical frameworks, when we turn to historical experiences in the ancient Greco-Roman world, we can find some illustrative examples to validate their concerns.